Skip to main content

 Gritstone entered chapter 11 as a research-stage company developing personalized and off-the-shelf vaccines and immunotherapies for oncology and infectious disease, with manufacturing and development infrastructure already in place.
 Earlier in 2024 the company was still highlighting EDGE platform improvements and discussing a possible pivotal path for GRANITE.
 During 2024, a manufacturing-related delay pushed back the BARDA-backed CORAL study, and a 40% reduction in force followed in February.

 The oncology pipeline also lost momentum.
-Fierce Biotech reported that Gritstone's phase 2 colorectal vaccine data failed to deliver the readout management needed to keep pushing GRANITE toward a pivotal path.
-By October 2024 the company had started a strategic alternatives process, and Precision Medicine Online reported that management was considering transactions ranging from financing to a sale while still trying to preserve cancer-vaccine research through a chapter 11 process.
+Gritstone's phase 2 colorectal vaccine data did not produce the readout management had discussed as a possible route toward a pivotal GRANITE program.
+By October 2024 the company had started a strategic alternatives process, and management was considering transactions ranging from financing to a sale while still trying to preserve cancer-vaccine research through a chapter 11 process.

 The First Day Declaration said Gritstone still held about $40 million of cash, cash equivalents, and marketable securities as of August 31, 2024, but did not have enough capital to support its programs through commercialization.
 The same declaration said Raymond James had been retained before bankruptcy to explore financing and sale options and that discussions with the Hercules lending group did not produce an out-of-court solution.
-Bloomberg's filing-day coverage added that the company listed assets and liabilities each between $100 million and $500 million and expected its cash runway to end by year-end 2024.
+On the petition date, the company listed $100 million to $500 million of assets and liabilities and said its cash runway was expected to end by year-end 2024.

-Hercules Capital and related lenders held the prepetition secured position under a 2022 term loan, and the court entered an interim cash collateral order on October 16, 2024 to govern liquidity while the debtors prepared a broader financing package.
-Two weeks later, the debtors sought an up to $25 million DIP facility from Future Solution Investments LLC and other lenders.
-The proposed facility carried 9.5% interest paid in kind, a 2% default premium, and an initial $7.5 million draw.
+With the secured position fixed, the debtors turned to new financing.
+The court entered an interim cash collateral order on October 16, 2024 that limited cash use to an initial budget, capped unfavorable variances at 20% on a rolling four-week basis with weekly variance reporting, and granted the prepetition lenders replacement liens and a professional-fee carve-out.
+Two weeks later, the debtors sought an up to $25 million DIP facility from Future Solution Investments LLC and other lenders, carrying 9.5% interest paid in kind, a 2% default premium, a six-month maturity, and an initial $7.5 million draw.

-The final DIP order entered on November 14, 2024 approved new money, repaid roughly $18.99 million of prepetition secured obligations, directed adequate-protection payments to the prepetition parties, and set sale milestones.
-The order required a bid procedures order by November 21, a bid deadline by December 4, auctions by December 9, and a sale hearing by December 16.
-Law360's DIP approval coverage separately reported approval of the $25 million financing package.
+The final DIP order entered on November 14, 2024 approved the new money, repaid roughly $18.99 million of prepetition secured obligations, directed about $2.35 million in adequate-protection payments to the prepetition parties, and capped the post-trigger professional carve-out at $200,000 for the debtors' professionals and $80,000 for the committee's.
+The order also set the sale milestones: a bid procedures order by November 21, a bid deadline by December 4, auctions by December 9, and a sale hearing by December 16.
+The court approved the full $25 million DIP package that same day.

 The court's bid procedures order set the formal marketing and auction rules for a process that had no stalking horse at the outset.
 The case moved from filing to auction in about two months.